soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 ## Other ways to review items

-If reviewers would prefer not to use the supervision dashboard in Office 365, they also have other options to review and manage items collected by supervision policies:
+If reviewers would prefer not to use the supervision dashboard in Office 365, they also have other options to review and manage items collected by supervision policies.

-- Outlook Web Access
+### Outlook Web App

+Users designated as reviewers in a supervision policy can use Outlook Web App (OWA) to review and resolved supervision items.
+The Supervision add-in is installed automatically in OWA for all reviewers you specified in the policy.
+No extra configuration is needed by your organization for supervision policy shared folders to be available for configured reviewers.

+Using OWA, reviewers can:

+- View filtered items by compliant, non-compliant, questionable, and resolved status
+- Tag a single item as compliant, non-compliant, questionable, or resolved.
+You can also record a comment with the item to help clarify the tagging action taken.
+- View the history of the tagging for a single item, including who resolved the item, the date and time of the action, the resolution tag, and any included comments.
+- Reclassify previously reviewed items as compliant, non-compliant, or questionable.
+You can also record a comment with single items to help clarify the reclassification action taken.

-- Outlook client
+### Outlook client

+To review communications identified by a supervision policy, reviewers can also use the Supervision add-in for Outlook.
+However, reviewers must run through some steps to install it in the desktop version of Outlook.
+For detailed guidance about installing the Supervision add-in for Outlook, see [Need Link]().

+Using Outlook, reviewers can:

+- View filtered items by compliant, non-compliant, questionable, and resolved status
+- Tag a single item as compliant, non-compliant, questionable, or resolved.
+You can also record a comment with the item to help clarify the tagging action taken.
+- View the history of the tagging for a single item, including who resolved the item, the date and time of the action, the resolution tag, and any included comments.
+- Reclassify previously reviewed items as compliant, non-compliant, or questionable.
+You can also record a comment with single items to help clarify the reclassification action taken.

 # Reporting